ericphanson/ConvexTests.jl/README.md

 I added all open-source (and non-MATLAB-based) solvers from http://www.juliaopt.org/JuMP.jl/v0.21.1/installation/#Getting-Solvers-1, besides the LP and MILP-only ones.
-I am not opposed to adding commercial or MATLAB-based solvers, but I'm not sure if it's possible to get them to run on Github Actions.
+I've also added Mosek by running it locally.